VerttiMikael/Financial-Analysis-Report/README.md

 ![Financial Dashboard](/Dashboard/PowerBi_relationship.png)

 ### Adding a new column for specifying the product type
-For the reason of the default types only having 4 different types and not giving enough insight on the sales performance between different products
+For the reason of the default types only having 4 different types and not giving enough insight on the sales performance between different products.
+Made it in Production Product table and named the column ProductionCategory

 ## Data Source